Ritik-JS/Alumini/AI_IMPLEMENTATION_ROADMAP.md

 ## Executive Summary

-This roadmap provides a **phased implementation plan** for integrating 6 AI systems and the Admin Dataset Upload feature into the Alumni Portal backend.
+This roadmap provides a **phased implementation plan** for integrating 6 AI systems and the Admin Dataset Upload feature into the AlumUnity backend.
 The implementation is designed to be incremental, allowing for testing and validation at each phase.

 ---